Melander97/Beach-Buddy/client/README.md

 #  BEACH-BUDDY

-Beach-buddy is a website to search and share your favourite beaches with everyone around.
+Beach-buddy is a website to search and share your favourite beaches.

-You are also able to save your favourite spots so you wont forget where to find them.
+You are also able to save your favourite beach so you wont forget where to find them.

-#  Stack used for the app
+#  Tech used

-The product is developed using NODE.JS for the backend and JS, REACT, HTML and SASS, TAILWIND for the frontend and Mongo DB.
+The product is developed using NODE.JS for the backend and
+- JS
+- REACT
+- HTML
+- SASS
+- TAILWIND
+- Mongo DB

 Havs- och vattenmyndighetens API has been used to get location of EU approved beaches and it`s data around Sweden.

 #  Reason for the app and code